Penelope (platypus): Arrival at the Bronx Zoo

 David Fleay, the Australian biologist who was the first person to breed platypuses in captivity.

 On April 25, 1947, Burleigh zoologists David and Sigrid Fleay travelled by sea to bring three platypuses to the Bronx Zoo, where they became the only platypuses living in captivity outside of Australia at the time.
 The platypuses were named Penelope, Cecil, and Betty.
 (Penelope was named after Penelope from Homer's Odyssey.)
 The zoo built a 21 by 8 ft platypusary for them to live in, where each animal had its own swimming pool and private burrows.
 However, Betty died of a cold after arriving to the United States, so just Penelope and Cecil, who weighed two and four pounds respectively, lived in the enclosure.

-The platypusary opened to the public on April 29.
+The platypusary opened to the public on April 29, 1957.
 Cecil and Penelope slept during the days except for their hour-long break to see visitors.
 At night, they came out to eat dinner of "25 to 35 live crayfish, 200 to 300 worms, one frog, several scrambled eggs," and mud.

 Cecil and Penelope were temperamental and seemingly worked to change their new environment to their likings.
 Cecil "quietly went about dying" until his tank color was changed, Penelope refused food until her tank's awning was replaced, and Cecil's heart pumped dangerously until a zookeeper's uniform was changed from white to a dull green.
-Zoo officials continually responded to the platypuses' emotional reactions, changing the platypusary design several times, adjusting the volume of the public address system, and denying entry to women in bright clothes.
+Zoo officials continually responded to the platypuses' emotional confrontational reactions, changing the platypusary design several times, adjusting the volume of the public address system, and denying entry to women in bright clothes.
 Despite this, the platypuses quickly became the zoo's most popular, and expensive, exhibit.